2008 Clemson Tigers football team: At Boston College

-@ Florida State
+At Florida State

 In Swinney's third game as head coach Clemson faced a 6 – 2 Florida State team.
 Clemson got off to a fast start.
 Running back C.J.
 Spiller took a short pass from Cullen Harper and ran 44 yards to score, finishing off an 80-yard opening drive.
 Five minutes later the Tigers extended their lead to 10 - 0 off Mark Buchholz's 41-yard field goal.
 Florida State's Graham Gano broke the scoring drought for the Seminoles by kicking a 52-yard field goal.
 On the next series an ill-advised pass from an under pressure Harper ended up in the hands of defensive end Neefy Moffett, who ran the ball back 18 yards to score.
 A second Gano field goal put Florida State up 13 - 10.
 A fumbled punt by Florida State's Tony Carter at the Seminole 9 yard line put Clemson in scoring position, and they regained the lead at 17 - 13 with an 8-yard touchdown pass from Harper to Michael Palmer.
 Florida State regained the lead with 1:25 left in the first-half on quarterback Christian Ponder's 1-yard run, putting Florida State in the lead 20 - 17 at the half.
 On the opening drive of the second half Ponder hit wide receiver Corey Surrency on a 14-yard scoring pass, stretching their lead to 27 - 17.
 Florida State extended their lead on a 1-yard dive by running back Antone Smith in the fourth quarter to put the Seminoles up 34 – 20.
 Clemson closed the gap to 34 – 27 with 2:20 left on a 2-yard touchdown by Spiller.
 In the closing moments Smith broke free for a 41-yard touchdown run to secure the win and close out the scoring, 41 - 27.